Accedian/ingestion-config/README.md

 ---
 - Should contain all your customized ingestion dictionaries.
 - Please follow the guidelines when creating dictionary
-  - If a concept was previously created by an existing type in PCA.
-Then efforts should be made to reuse the same analyticsName and convert (if needed) the metric value to the same base unit as the existing. i.e. if we already have a cpuUtilization expressed as % with values ranging from 0-100.
+  - If a concept was previously created by an existing type in PCA, then efforts should be made to reuse the same analyticsName and convert (if needed) the metric value to the same base unit as the existing. i.e. if we already have a cpuUtilization expressed as % with values ranging from 0-100.
 And you have a cpuUsage with values 0-1.
 Rename you new metric to cpuUtilization and multiply its value by 100 to conform with the pre-established standard.
   - When creating *new* metrics, `analyticsName` should always be in **camelCase**
   - Directions should be used whenever appropriate
   - Basic sqlExpr can be used to cast, convert, or pick, between indicators